ChandanaMandarapu/React/notes.md

 anytime we do a side effect all things happen at same time in the useEffect

 We cant put useEffect in the conditional statements.
 React hooks must be called in the exact same order in every component render

+## context Api

+Import createContext method from react and useContext hook